 - Use British spellings.

-- Use APA Style Seventh Edition guidelines for citation.
+- Use APA Style Seventh Edition guidelines for citation and formatting.
 A handy reference we recommend is Myers, M., Paiz, J., Angeli, E., Wagner, J., Lawrick, E., Moore, K., Anderson, M.,…Keck, R. (2019, December 20).
 General format.
 Purdue Online Writing Lab. https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html

 - The submission should be typed in 12 pt Times New Roman font with double-spaced lines.
 Select A4 size and normal margins as page layout options.